3 things to watch in the new MITRE ATT&CK Enterprise 2026 update

 Topic: MITRE's latest ATT&CK update, what changed and why it matters

 Most security evaluation results are easy to ignore.
-They sound important, but are generally outdated for the current scenario and thus, do not really change how buyers or defenders make decisions.
+They sound important, but are generally outdated for the current scenario.

-MITRE Enterprise Evaluations have always been the most relevant and trustworthy 3rd party evaluation since 2018 and it is being updated every year to adapt with the evolving threat landscape and attack surfaces.
+MITRE Enterprise Evaluations have always been the most relevant and trustworthy 3rd party evaluation since 2018 and it is being updated every year to adapt with the evolving threat landscape.

-The new MITRE ATT&CK Enterprise 2026 is no different.
-In my opinion, the 2026 update is a big transformation in aligning the test with the real SOC scenarios and environment.
+The 2026 update is a big transformation in aligning the test with the real SOC scenarios and environment.

 1) One score, many types of solutions